Types of Brand Manifestos

 Extend a message of hope and courage to those who need it.
 Works best with either gentle acceptance or hardcore honesty.
 Don’t make this about you.

 Drop the floor out from people and light the path to a better life.
-Make sure: (A) You have enough credibility, and (B) You know who you’re talking to.
+Make sure: (A) You have enough credibility, and (B) You know what better looks like.
 If so, go nuts.

 Remove the entrenched fantasy that hard things should come easy.
 You’re entering well-trodden territory here.
 Do lots of concepting to find a new way in.